INTRODUCTION: WHAT IS CLIMATE CHANGE?

 - The increase in CO2 in our atmosphere is due to fossil fuel emissions, which have been on the rise since the Industrial Revolution.

-- How people get their energy, whether it is from fossil fuels or renewable energy, has a big impact on climate change.
+- How people get their energy, whether it is from fossil fuels or renewable energy, has a big impact on global climate.

 The Extreme Ice Survey: